yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-15-Calculation-of-Radioactive-Equilibrium.md

 $$ n = n_0e^{-\lambda t}+\frac {R}{\lambda}(1-e^{-\lambda t}) \tag{7} $$

-Multiplying both sides of this equation by $\lambda$ gives the radioactivity of this nuclide:
+We can find the radioactivity of this nuclide by multiplying both sides of the above equation by $\lambda$:

 $$ \alpha = \alpha_0e^{-\lambda t}+R(1-e^{-\lambda t}) \tag{8} $$